-EHF rates are set by PCA and are subject to change as needed to address surpluses or deficits.
-Given that the Program does not have any influence over the sales of new products, EHFs are reviewed on a regular basis to ensure there are sufficient funds to operate the Program and maintain the necessary reserve as per PCA Board policy.
+EHF rates are set by PCA and are subject to change as needed to ensure there are sufficient funds to operate the Program and maintain the necessary reserve in accordance with PCA's policies.
 Current EHFs for Program Products are listed on the PCA's website, www.productcare.org.